Gardening Basics: Plant Parts

-Knowing the structure and functions of what you grow is key for organic gardeners.
+Knowing the parts and functions of what you grow is key for organic gardeners.

 Grow on a strong foundation.
 We stock everything you need: potting soils to get your seeds started and plant supports for securing vines and vegetables, sprayers for applying compost teas and garden tools for making short work of those big jobs.